projectdiscovery/subfinder/README.md

-  -nW, -active                  display active subdomains only -proxy string                 http proxy to use with subfinder -ei, -exclude-ip              exclude IPs from the list of domains
+  -nW, -active                  display active subdomains only -proxy string                 http proxy to use with subfinder -ei, -exclude-ip              exclude IPs from the list of domains -mr, -max-results int         limit the number of results per source (0 = unlimited; honored by paginating sources such as virustotal)

 DEBUG:
   -silent             show only subdomains in output